-The University of Nebraska Medical Center in Omaha studied 23 children with severe cerebral palsy and were unable to walk.
+The University of Nebraska Medical Center in Omaha studied 23 children with severe cerebral palsy and could not walk.
 At the beginning of the study, the patients’ bone mineral density was below the normal level for children their age.
-After a year, the Nebraska researchers found significant increases in the bone mineral density.
+After a year, the Nebraska researchers found significant increases in bone mineral density.
 Nine children had at least one fracture and up to five fractures prior to the study.
 Only one fracture occurred during the 12-month treatment period and the average annual fracture rate fell from 0.98 to 0.004 per year.

 What a blessing it would be if science could make more dramatic advances for cerebral palsy victims.
 This drug is not a panacea for people who suffer from cerebral palsy.
 But progress is progress.
 Let’s hope it keeps coming.